weslord/Duality/README.md

 In the end, it did end up saving me a bunch of time.
 But I'd mostly chalk that up to luck - I happened to be using it in exactly the limited way it was useful for.

+### Physics

+No gravity, anti-friction material - can set project-wide as default.

+Cumulative collider (sp?)

+Issues with inertia when pushing objects - follower character will de-synchronize position with main character if it's the only one pushing

+### Level Desgin

+Made it simple by having colliders auto-sync to visual rectangles in `validate()`

+Really hard to come up with something that's not just solvable by button-mashing Wish I'd had more time to develop...

 ## Credits